wpmetabox/docsv2/docs/tutorials/import-data-meta-box-custom-fields.md

 To start your import, navigate to **All Import** › **New Import** and use the post type or CPT with the attached Meta Box custom fields.
 Use the **Drag & Drop** screen to map and then import the Meta Box custom fields into WordPress.

-## Step 1: Starting a new import for Meta Box custom fields
+## 1. Starting a new import for Meta Box custom fields

 Navigate to **All Import** › **New Import** and upload your import file.
 Then, choose the post type or custom post type with the attached Meta Box custom fields: